Top 10 Best Nu-Metal Guitarists

 He creates some pretty complex chords with his odd tunings and is also quite the shredder!

-Dan Donegan Dan Donegan is an American musician and guitarist for heavy metal band Disturbed.
-Donegan began playing guitar as a teenager and eventually formed a band called Vandal, which was an 1980s-style hair band.
+Dan Donegan is an American musician who plays guitar for the heavy metal band Disturbed.
+He began learning guitar as a teenager and developed his technique through self-teaching and practice.
+Before joining Disturbed, he played in a band called Vandal, which was styled after 1980s hair metal.

 Despite being the only guitarist, Dan really hits the two guitar tones with his overdubs.
 He is also the keyboardist and synthesizer player.
 How cool is that?